 Here’s a sample of what all this looks like in action:

 “This event is a wonderful opportunity for the local community to help our shelter expand,” notes Springfield SPCA’s CEO, Morgan Rockport.
 “We are very excited about our plans to improve our kennels and add three new outdoor play areas for the dogs in our care, as well as renovating the HVAC system in the cat facility.
-We are incredibly grateful to Paws and Care Dog Training and Canine Clips Grooming for being so generous with their time and facilities.”
+We are incredibly grateful to Paws and Care Dog Training for being so generous with their time and creativity.”

 Turning Your Press Release into Press